5.3.1 Non-agency payments

 A non-agency payment is one of the following types of payment:

-- a payment to a third party in discharge of a debt owed by the payee, the payer, or both (section 71A),
+- a payment to a third party in discharge of a debt owed by the payee or payer of the enforceable maintenance liability or carer liability, or both (CSRC Act section 71A)

-- a non-cash transaction such as a transfer of property or the provision of services (section 71B).
+- a non-cash transaction, such as a transfer of property or the provision of services, taken to be an amount paid under the enforceable maintenance liability or carer liability (CSRC Act section 71B).

-The Registrar can credit a non-agency payment to a child support debt if the payer and the payee both intended when the payment was made that it was a payment towards the 'enforceable maintenance liability' except if the liability is an agency reimbursement liability (sections 71(3), 71A(4)).
+The Registrar can credit a non-agency payment to a child support debt or carer debt if, at the time the payment was made, the payer and the payee both intended that it was a payment towards the 'enforceable maintenance liability' or the 'carer liability', except if the liability is an agency reimbursement liability (CSRC Act sections 71(3), 71A(4)).

-The legislation also provides for prescribed payments under section 71C.
-If the payment was of a kind specified in regulation 5D (known as a 'prescribed payment') the Registrar can credit the payment up to a maximum amount that is equal to 30% of the amount payable under the payer's liability for the period only if:
+The legislation also provides for prescribed payments under CSRC Act section 71C.
+If the payment was of a kind specified in section 19 of the CSRC Regs (known as a 'prescribed payment'), the Registrar can credit the payment up to a maximum amount that is equal to 30% of the amount payable under the payer's child support liability for the period, only if:

-- the payer of an enforceable maintenance liability in relation to a payment period or initial period has made one or more payments to the payee of the liability, or to another person, and
+- the payer of an enforceable maintenance liability has made one or more payments to the payee of the liability or to another person, and

-- the payment is a payment of the kind specified in regulation 5D, and
+- the payment is a payment of the kind specified in section 19 of the CSRC Regs, and

 - the sum of those payments exceeds the sum of all such payments previously credited under this section against the liability for all past periods, and

-- at the time the payment was made the child support liability was not being fully or partially met by a lump sum credit (sections 69A, 71C(2) and 71C(5)(b)), and
+- at the time the payment was made, the child support liability was not being fully or partially met by a lump sum credit (CSRC Act sections 69A, 71C(2) and 71C(5)(b)), and

-- the liability is not a parentage overpayment order or spousal and de facto maintenance order (section 71C(5)(a)), or a registrable overseas maintenance liability (section 71C(6)).
+- the liability is not a recovery order or spousal and de facto maintenance order (CSRC Act section 71C(5)(a)), or a registrable overseas maintenance liability (CSRC Act section 71C(6)).

-Was the payment in respect of an enforceable maintenance liability?
+Was the payment in respect of an enforceable maintenance liability or carer liability?

-The Registrar can only credit payments if the payment was made towards an enforceable maintenance liability.
+The Registrar can credit payments if the payment was made in respect of an enforceable maintenance liability or a carer liability.
 This includes non-agency payments made for arrears on ended cases.

-Example: M is liable to pay child support to the Registrar from 1 April 2014, which is the date that F applied for collection.
-On 13 April 2014, M asks the Registrar to credit $200 paid directly to F on 30 March 2014.
-M and F intended the payment to be for child support for April.
-The Registrar cannot credit the payment under section 71.
-At the time of payment there was no enforceable maintenance liability and the payment was a private payment to the payee.
+Example: Blythe is liable to pay child support to the Registrar from 1 April 2014, which is the date that Trevor applied for collection.
+On 13 April 2014, Blythe asks the Registrar to credit $200 paid directly to Trevor on 30 March 2014.
+Blythe and Trevor intended the payment to be for child support for April.
+The Registrar cannot credit the payment under section 71 of the CSRC Act.
+At the time of payment, there was no enforceable maintenance liability and the payment was a private payment to the payee.

-The Registrar cannot credit a non-agency payment against a liability that is an agency reimbursement liability (sections 71(3) and 71A(1A)).
-This includes a New Zealand assessment.
-New Zealand cannot credit non-agency payments against their liability.
+The Registrar cannot credit a non-agency payment against a liability that is an agency reimbursement liability (see 3.6.2) (CSRC Act sections 71(3) and 71A(1A)).

 Was a payment made?